git-bauerseb/qr-code-generator/README.md

 ```

 It just loops over all characters in our data string and checks to which class it belongs.
 By Anding the values in the numeric variable we make sure that we are only
 in the numeric mode if all characters are numeric.
-Else, we immediately can tell that we will need alphanumeric mode.
+Else, we immediately can tell that we will need alphanumeric encoding.

 ## Data Encoding

 After we determined the encoding mode we need to incorporate an error correction level.
-Depending on the use case for the generated QR code, different error correction capabilities might be necessary (physically printed QR code that might get distorted need a higher error correction level than a QR code generated on screen).
+Depending on the use case for the generated QR code, different error correction capabilities might be necessary (physically printed QR codes that might get distorted need a higher error correction level than a QR code generated on a computer screen).
 The standard defines four different levels:

  - L: recover up to 7% of data
  - M: recover up to 15% of data
  - Q: recover up to 25% of data
  - H: recover up to 30% of data

-Once again, as in the encoding part, I decided to only support the level L because supporting different levels lead again to some uninteresting case work.
+Once again, as in the encoding part, I decided to only support the level L because supporting different levels will lead again to some uninteresting case work.

 After this, we need to select which version of QR code to use.
 The version depends on how many characters we want to encode.
 There are fourty different versions, where version 1 supports up to 20 characters and version 40 supports 4296 characters.
 I'm sorry to tell you once more, that the article restricts to a subset and only supports version 1.
 This means that with our QR code generator we can encode **up to 20 uppercase characters**.
 I hope not to disappoint you at this point as our generator is quite limited (we're basically restricted to uppercase english words).
-However, there's still some interesting stuff waiting for you.
+However, there's still some interesting stuff waiting for you and if you want, you can later on add different versions.

-The specification now divides our encoding in four parts:
+### Encoding

+We won't simply encode our data and draw them on our svg element.
+In order for QR code readers to understand our data bits, we need to provide additional information.
+There are overall four different parts of our encoded message:
-    - Mode indicator: Indication which mode we use for encoding (numeric/alphanumeric)
+ - **Mode indicator**: Indication which mode we use for encoding (numerical/alphanumeric)
-    - Character count: The length of our data string
+    - **Character count**: The length of our data string (e.g. for 'HELLO WORLD' it would be 11)
-    - Data: The actual data
+    - **Data**: The actual data
-    - Terminator: Trailing bits to fit the entire space of available squares
+    - **Terminator**: Trailing bits to fill the entire space of our QR code and to not leave it blank

-### Mode Indication
+#### Mode Indication

 For the mode indicator, simply define some constants: